sandialabs/Integrase-On-Demand/README.md

 Tab separated file with the following columns:
 - Contig and coordinates
 - attL and attR start-stop (1-based index)
-- Number of reference islands which mapped to this locus
+- Number of reference attBs which mapped to this locus
 - Each reference island on a tab with the following in a comma separated list:
     - Integrase
     - IslandID